 A few weeks ago my travel and food buddy, Jasiminne, returned to me!
-After months of moping around London longing for the sweet sound of her randomly bursting into song while she sashayed around Malaysia, we decided to celebrate her return with over-priced sushi at the new Sushisamba in Covent Garden.
+After months of moping around London longing for the sweet sound of her randomly bursting into song while she sashayed around Malaysia, we decided to celebrate her return with over-priced sushi at the new Sushisamba Covent Garden.

 The restaurant itself is located in the upper section of the Piazza, where Raymond Blanc's restaurant used to be.
 Sushisamba have turned it into a magical haven of calm, with an entry-bar full of hanging plants and flowers, and then three clear sections of the restaurant all flowing into one another.
 There's also an open kitchen where you can watch the chefs prepare the sushi and sashimi!